csebooks/java-programming/content.en/the-java-language/an-overview-of-java/_index.md

 Inheritance interacts with encapsulation as well.
 If a given class encapsulates some attributes, then any subclass will have the same attributes plus any that it adds as part of its specialization (see Figure 2-2).
 This is a key concept that lets object-oriented programs grow in complexity linearly rather than geometrically.
 A new subclass inherits all of the attributes of all of its ancestors.
 It does not have unpredictable interactions with the majority of the rest of the code in the system.
 ![Alt text](fig2.2.png)
 ![Alt text](fig2.2.2.png)
-**Figure 2-2** Labrador inherits the encapsulation of all its superclasses.

 ## Polymorphism